jonjau/msa/README.md

   publishing in 2020 (expecting a spike in health-related articles due to the pandemic).

-The models were trained to, given a headline text of any length, predict what news category it would belong to, out of "business", "entertainment", "health", and "science/technology".
+The classifier models were trained to, given a headline text of any length, predict what news category it would belong to, out of "business", "entertainment", "health", and "science/technology".

 ## Dataset sources